 What we don’t: Great for storms, but not breathable enough for all-day and active use.

 All of the pants above are traditional hiking designs (or a softshell in the case of the Arc’teryx Gamma), but we wanted to include at least one true rain pant.
 The REI Co-op Rainier—from the same line as the popular rain jacket with the same name—can be worn over your hiking pants when the rain hits or as an outer layer around camp for an extra dose of wind protection and warmth.
-With a waterproof 2.5-layer HydroWall construction and fully taped seams, these pants will keep you dry unlike anything else on this list when the going gets tough.
+With a waterproof 2.5-layer HydroWall construction and fully taped seams, these pants will keep you dry when the going gets tough.
 As a bonus, the full-length side zips make it really easy to slide them on and off over a pair of shoes or boots.

 Keep in mind that rain pants are not a replacement for the options above, and they are best used as a supplementary and/or emergency layer in wet and inclement weather.
 Although relatively comfortable, the Rainier won’t move as well with your body as a stretchy nylon blend (plus, the rigid fabric is more prone to tears).
-And of course, the waterproof membrane won’t breathe nearly as well, either.
+And, of course, the waterproof membrane won’t breathe nearly as well, either.
 But weighing just 12 ounces, the Rainier is great to have in your pack for multi-day trips or on hiking days with mixed conditions.
 We also like the fit, which is baggy enough for layering but still works well when you’re on the move.

 See the Men's REI Co-op Rainier See the Women's REI Co-op Rainier

-7. Kuhl Silencr ($99)
+6. Kuhl Silencr ($99)

 Kuhl-Silencr-hiking-pantsMaterials: 100% polyester